Masters Sports Science (Biokinetics) | Cert Integrative Medicine

-With early beginnings in the field of Biokinetics, he has read for several degrees in the health sciences, culminating in a postgraduate certificate in Integrative Medicine; he is currently a PhD candidate at Stellenbosch University’s Faculty of Medicine and Health Sciences.
+With early beginnings in the field of Biokinetics (lifestyle management for chronic disease risk reduction and final phase rehabilitation), he has read for several degrees in the health sciences, including Advanced Translational Genomics, Healthy Aging and Integrative Medicine.
+He is currently a PhD candidate – the field of his dissertation is Longevity and Human Healthspan.

 JAMES` FAVOURITE BOOKS